wangzhihao/words/README.md

 >
 > npm install

-4. Start the database and web server via shell script, you can shut down the site via `shutdown.sh`
+5. Start the database and web server via shell script, you can shut down the site via `shutdown.sh`
 > cd words
 >

->run.sh
+6. Run the database scripts(Mainly to create some indexes. ) Execute the following script:
+>	$bash: mongo
+> \> use words
+> \> load('data-backup/mongoScript.js');

+7. Run the app.
+> run.sh

-5. visit the site via 0.0.0.0/3000 (You can check the listening URL in logs file.)
+8. visit the site via 0.0.0.0/3000 (You can check the listening URL in logs file.)